JosePavonMartinez/About-me/README.md

 - I enjoy taking on new challenges, solving complex problems, and constantly improving through hands-on experience.

 >[!tip]
-> Most of my repositories are private, but I can share them upon request.
+> Most of my repositories are private due to confidentiality, but I can share them upon request.